Early Fall Float Trips

 This is rapidly becoming the second most-popular period for float trips in the region, after early summer, and for good reason: the weather and water conditions are great, the fish are fat and healthy, and the crowds of general tourists have departed.
 There can still be quite a few fishing boats out on the water, but except on Labor Day Weekend there are far fewer than during the summer.
 The Stillwater River in particular is far less busy once September rolls around than earlier.

 Here are a couple facts to keep in mind while you read this post:

 - Early autumn is our favorite time to guide float trips on the Yellowstone and Stillwater Rivers (provided the Stillwater is high enough, sometimes it’s too low in the fall).

 - While there aren’t any monster trout included on this page, every pictured fish here ate a dry fly.
 In fact, probably 80% of the trout we see on early fall float trips eat dries.
 Most of the rest eat emergers or small nymphs beneath these dries.

 Early Fall Float Trips: Quick Facts

-- Best Waters: The Yellowstone and Stillwater are the best options at this time, but the Lower Madison turns back on and the Jefferson River can be productive, as well.
+- Best Waters: The Yellowstone and Stillwater are the best options at this time, but the Lower Madison turns back on, as well.

 - Three Top Reasons to Come in Early Autumn: 1.)
 The widest range of tactics of the season might work at this time, depending on weather and water conditions.
 2.)
 Crowds of general tourists nosedive, and while there can still be quite a few anglers out on big-name rivers like the Yellowstone and Madison, there are far fewer than earlier in the year.
 Note that popular wade fisheries remain quite crowded through September.
 3.)
 The best “match-the-hatch” fishing of the year typically occurs during this period.